 However, recent studies suggest that it may increase anxiety, depression, and confusion.
 It may also be less beneficial than surgery in the long term.

-Pelvic floor exercises continue to be the best first option for treatment.
+Pelvic floor exercises continue to be the

 Behavioral changes may help reduce stress incontinence.

 Changes can range from the timing and amount of daily fluid consumption to lifestyle modifications, such as quitting smoking or losing weight.

 Toilet accessibility should be as easy as possible.
 People who have difficulty moving around might consider special adaptations like a handrail or a raised seat.

 Constipation can place strain on the bladder or supporting muscles.
 Consuming more fiber and increasing water intake may alleviate this problem.